pivotal/docs-tap/application-accelerator/creating-accelerators/creating-accelerators.hbs.md

 Where `GIT-TAG-VERSION` is the Git tag of the `java-version` fragment.
 For example, `tap-1.4.0` is a valid Git tag for the `java-version` fragment.

-To create the fragment (we can save the above manifest in a `java-version.yaml` file) and use:
+To create the fragment, save the above manifest in a `java-version.yaml` file) and run:

 ```console
 tanzu accelerator apply -f ./java-version.yaml